-- 8. For the purpose of implementing this conservation measure: - (i) the Catch Reporting System set out in Conservation Measure 40/X shall apply in the 2000/01 season; - (ii) the Monthly Fine-scale Catch and Effort Data Reporting System set out in Conservation Measure 122/XIX shall also apply in the 2000/01 season.
-For the purposes of Conservation Measure 122/XIX, the target species is Electronacarlsbergi, and 'by-catch species' are defined as any cephalopod, crustacean or fish species other than Electrona carlsbergi; and - (iii) the Monthly Fine-scale Biological Data Reporting System set out in Conservation Measure 121/XIX shall also apply in the 2000/01 season.
-For the purposes of Conservation Measure 121/XIX, the target species is Electronacarlsbergi, and
+- 9. For the purpose of implementing this conservation measure in the 2001/02 season, the following shall apply: - (i) the Five-day Catch and Effort Reporting System set out in Conservation Measure 51/XIX; and - (ii) the Monthly Fine-scale Catch and Effort Reporting System set out in Conservation Measure 122/XIX.
+Fine-scale data shall be submitted on a haul-by-haul basis. - 10.
+For the purpose of Conservation Measures 51/XIX and 122/XIX, the target species is Dissostichus eleginoides and by-catch species are defined as any species other than Dissostichus eleginoides. - 11.
+The total number and weight of Dissostichus eleginoides discarded, including those with the 'jellymeat' condition, shall be reported.
+These fish will count towards the total allowable catch.